michaelcourcy/audit-tool/readme.md

 - Is disaster recovery activated
 - Is immutability activated for policies
 - Is RBAC applied to let non admin user manage their backups/restore
-- Garbage collector enabled
+- Is Garbage collector enabled
-- Workload using blueprints
+- Are database workloads using blueprints
 - Licencing checking

 ## Deploy